Recommendation: BUY 0…

 The analysts are bearish on the USD.
 They expect a 4% drop in the DXY index at the end of the Q1 2018.
 They believe that Fed’s multiple hikes will unlikely provide much support for the USD as other central banks are determined to limit the scope for any shift in yield spread in favor of the greenback.

-Bearish Ichimoku Cloud with horizontal Senkou Span A and B; a cancelled dead cross of Tenkan-sen and Kijun-sen with the horizontal lines; the market had returned to negative area.
+Narrowing bullish Ichimoku Cloud with falling Senkou Span A; a dead cross of Tenkan-sen and Kijun-sen with the falling lines